dask/dask/docs/source/scheduling.rst

    dask.config.set(scheduler='processes')  # overwrite default with multiprocessing scheduler

-The multiprocessing scheduler executes computations with a local ``multiprocessing.Pool``.
+The multiprocessing scheduler executes computations with a local ``concurrent.futures.ProcessPoolExecutor``.
 It is lightweight to use and requires no setup.
 Every task and all of its dependencies are shipped to a local process, executed, and then their result is shipped back to the main process.